realsuayip/quizz/README.md

 If you run this snippet you will see that it behaves a bit different from `input` function:

-* It will append a column and a space to the end of the prompt
 * It will re-ask the question in case of an empty answer
 * It will strip spaces from the answer

 This is due to default `Question` configuration (namely question scheme).
-All of these behaviour can be customized and respectively correspond to `append_column`, `required` and `strip` fields.
+These behaviour can be customized and respectively correspond to `required` and `strip` fields.

 ### Question fields